lRoMYl/swift-graphql-codegen/README.md

 make codegen-starwars
 ```

-In `Basix Example`, you can look at the `Makefile` to see how to use `dh-graphql-codegen dh-swift` to generate all the files using only 3 option to achieve similar result to `Advanced Example`
+In `Basic Example`, you can look at the `Makefile` to see how to use `dh-graphql-codegen dh-swift` to generate all the files using only 3 option to achieve similar result to `Advanced Example`
 ```
 make codegen-groceries
 ```